shree-10/Pregcare/README.md

 ## Sustainable Development Goals
 Following are the 5 SDG goals satisfied by our Pregcare application.

+- SDG 2: Zero Hunger: Pregcare app helps womens by providing Nutritional information and guidance it also provides Meal planning.

 - SDG 3: Good Health and Well-being: The pregcare application aligns with this goal as it provides a platform for pregnant women to access information and tools to support their health and well-being during pregnancy.

+- SDG 4: Quality Education: The application gives the education to the mother by giving access to reliable information.

 - SDG 5: Gender Equality: The pregcare application aligns with this goal as it aims to provide support and information to women during pregnancy, which can help to reduce gender-based inequalities in healthcare.